Understanding the Effects of Distractors on Reasoning Vision-Language Models: Implementation details

 \subsection{Experimental protocol}

 \textbf{Extract area of each object.} To quantify the spatial prominence of visual entities, we estimate the area of both target and distractor regions using text-conditioned segmentation.
-We employ LangSAM to produce binary masks conditioned on class-level textual prompts (e.g., ``dog'', ``feather'', ``birdcage''), allowing predicted mask labels to be matched against either the target class or the distractor object list.
+We employ LangSAM to produce binary masks conditioned on class-level textual prompts (e.g., ``feather'', ``birdcage''), allowing predicted mask labels to be matched against either the target class or the distractor object list.
 All masks whose labels belong to the target class are merged via pixelwise union into a single target mask, and likewise, all masks whose labels correspond to the distractor object list are merged into a single distractor mask.
 The area of each region is computed as the number of pixels in the resulting aggregated mask, which we use in downstream analyses such as distractor–target area ratios and their effects on accuracy and reasoning length.

 \textbf{Attribute extraction procedure.} To characterize how visual evidence is used within the model's reasoning process, we extract fine-grained visual attributes directly from the generated reasoning traces.
-For each trace, we provide the full text together with structured, class-aware instructions to a specialized large language model (DeepSeek-V3.2-Exp) (See~\cref{tab:system_prompt_classwise}).
-The model is guided to operate purely as an evidence extractor: it must identify literal words or phrases in the reasoning text that denote observable attributes, objects, morphological cues, or class-related features.
-We define 10 attribute categories corresponding to the nine semantic classes in Idis (dog, bird, vehicle, reptile, carnivore, insect, instrument, primate, fish) plus an `other' category.
-To ensure consistency, the extractor follows a minimal set of constraints: it may only select literal words or phrases that appear in the reasoning trace, without paraphrasing or inference; multi-word expressions (e.g., long tail) are treated as single attributes; and each extracted phrase must be assigned to exactly one of the ten predefined categories.
+For each trace, we provide the full text together with structured, class-aware instructions to a specialized large language model (DeepSeek-V3.2-Exp) (See~\cref{tab:system_prompt_classwise,tab:system_prompt_mathverse_attribute_extraction}).
+The model is guided to operate purely as an evidence extractor: it must identify literal words or phrases in the reasoning text that denote observable attributes, or class-related features.
+For Idis-perception, we define 10 attribute categories corresponding to the nine semantic classes plus an `other' category.
+For Idis-math, we instead define three attribute categories: target-related, distractor-related, and other.
+To ensure consistency, the extractor follows a small set of rules.
+It only selects literal words or phrases that explicitly appear in the reasoning trace, without paraphrasing or inference.
+Each extracted phrase is then assigned to exactly one of the ten predefined categories.
+Multi-word expressions such as long tail are treated as a single attribute.

-A similar process with instruction prompts, shown in~\cref {tab:system_prompt_bio_env}, is performed for the Waterbird dataset predictions.
+An analogous extraction procedure is conducted for predictions on the Waterbirds dataset.
+In this case, we use a separate set of instruction prompts tailored to the ecological and environmental cues that are central to Waterbirds, as shown in~\cref{tab:system_prompt_bio_env}.